akyol/MIPS-Simulator/README.txt

 The testIndex.html GUI:
 This html is for testing.
+Can be opened directly from the file or can be done through following this online link: https://akyol.github.io/MIPS-Simulator/testIndex.html
 It's almost identical to the index.html besides some modifications so it can run the test.
 Press next to load the next test and press execute to run.
 There is also a previous button to see the previous test case.
 Repeat until text box says done.
+Text box will contain test method and tell you what value to be looking for test validation.